influxdata/telegraf/plugins/inputs/aliyuncms/README.md

     ## This cane be of help, in case debugging dimension filters, or partial coverage of
     ## discovery scope vs monitoring scope
     # allow_dps_without_discovery = false
-  ## Allow metrics without discovery data, if discovery is enabled.
-  ## If set to true, then metric without discovery data would be emitted, otherwise dropped.
-  ## This cane be of help, in case debugging dimension filters, or partial coverage of
-  ## discovery scope vs monitoring scope
-  # allow_dps_without_discovery = false
 ```

 ### Requirements and Terminology